VirtualVidhya/content-website/content/webdev/js/exercises/StringMethods.md

 Now generally in practice, we prefer email to be in all small case.

-so convert it into lowercase, remove unnecessary spaces from start & end for safety (User might have added them by mistake), then store it, at last print it for testing.
+so convert it into lowercase, also remove unnecessary spaces from start & end for safety (User might have added them by mistake), then store it, at last print it for testing.

 ---